ibm-s390-linux/smc-tools/README.md

 Utilities for use with `AF_SMC` sockets.

-This package consists of the tools:
+This package consists of the following tools:

 - `libsmc-preload.so` : preload library.
+- `smc`               : List linkgroups, links, devices, and more
+- `smc_chk`           : SMC support diagnostics
+- `smc_pnet`          : C program for PNET Table handling
+- `smc_rnics`         : List available RDMA NICs
 - `smc_run`           : preload library environment setup script.
-- `smc_pnet`          : C program for PNET Table handling
 - `smcss`             : C program for displaying the information about active SMC sockets.
-- `smc_rnics`         : List available RDMA NICs
-- `smc`               : List linkgroups, links and devices.

 The preload shared library `libsmc-preload.so` provides mapping of TCP socket operations to SMC sockets.